 Conductive Grease Formulations

-Going back to the conductive ball bearing lubricant example, the use of special dispersants in existing ball bearing greases has permitted our design department to add highly conductive carbon (that has oil absorption capabilities) to the formula, but the result can be a fine grease which is not always the best for ball bearing use.
+Going back to the conductive ball bearing lubricant example, the use of special dispersants in existing ball bearing greases has permitted our design department to add highly conductive carbon (that has oil absorption capabilities) to the formula.
+We find that conductive carbon is generally the best way to give a grease electrically conductive characteristics.

-We have an excellent pedigree in conductive grease, especially in ATEX (explosive) environment applications, with a great number of customers relying on our conductive lubricants to discharge static safely.
+We have an excellent pedigree in conductive grease, especially in ATEX (explosive) environment applications (specifically a product called Tribosyn 610), with a great number of customers relying on our conductive lubricants to discharge static safely.

 Note: Although much of this introduction article has a mechanical bias, we also know that a conductive grease does have electrical applications.
 There are some electrical applications that are not suitable for a conductive grease; we never recommend using conductive grease on sliding switches, which could malfunction if a conductive grease is mis-applied to the contacts.
 Another example is multi-pin electrical connectors; a conductive grease is not recommended.
 Instead, please consider a dielectric connector grease.

 Now take a look at our overview or our conductive grease range?

 R&D project or prototyping stage and interested in this product?
 Small amounts of our synthetic conductive grease range can be purchased at our online shop (opens in new tab).